-Here's a science-fiction novella I wrote more than 35 years ago, when I was a young punk in the math department at the University of Wisconsin-Madison.
+Here's a science-fiction novella I wrote 40 years ago, when I was a young punk in the math department at the University of Wisconsin-Madison.
 In it I made no concession to the reader, and the USSR has since gone out of business.
 So a word of introduction is in order.

 Spoiler Alert!
 If you prefer, you may skip ahead.

 The year is 2070.
 It is forty-five years after World War III, when the Soviet Union rolled over Western Europe in a blitzkrieg, nuked China, and gained dominion over most of the world.
 So traumatized were the few surviving democratic nations, that their view of reality was shattered.
 In the months and years after the war, strange new "ways of knowing" emerged.

 The United States, surrounded and demoralized, turned within, to the realm of the mind.
 In Provo, Utah, a government project experimented with these new "ways of knowing," using drastic methods of psychological reconditioning.
 Test subjects were taught how to interface with a mental image called "the Pattern," and unleash on the outer world forces drawn from archetypal depths within.

 Though as one character asks another, "How much of your psyche did they have to gut and overhaul, to make you what you are?"